Farama-Foundation/ViZDoom/docs/api_cpp/doomGame.md

 DoomGame is the main object of the ViZDoom library, representing a single instance of the Doom game and providing the interface for a single agent/player to interact with the game.
 The object allows sending actions to the game, getting the game state, etc.

-Here we document all the methods of the DoomGame class and their Python bindings.
+Here we document all the methods of the DoomGame class and their corresponding Python bindings implemented as pybind11 module.

 ## Flow control methods: